Code-Institute-Submissions/DavidJPWard-blogject_JanResub/README.md

-having a comment approved will show it in the comments section | worked as expected | pass clicking on profile will take me to the profile page | worked as expected | pass clicking edit profile will take me to the edit profile page | worked as expected | pass updated infomation will be reflected when I submit the edit profile form | worked as expected | pass clicking next on user posts shows the next page of user posts | worked as expected | pass clicking next on subscription posts shows the next page of subscription posts | worked as expected | pass clicking log out logs me out as a user | worked as expected | pass
+having a comment approved will show it in the comments section | worked as expected | pass clicking on profile will take me to the profile page | worked as expected | pass clicking edit profile will take me to the edit profile page | worked as expected | pass updated information will be reflected when I submit the edit profile form | worked as expected | pass clicking next on user posts shows the next page of user posts | worked as expected | pass clicking next on subscription posts shows the next page of subscription posts | worked as expected | pass clicking log out logs me out as a user | worked as expected | pass